valCech/Skilled-e-learning-landing-page/README.md

 ## My process

 First I built it with Flex for mobile version.
-It was then impossible to connect 2 and later even 3 section as the resolution was growing.
+It was then impossible to connect 2 and later even 3 sections as the resolution was growing.
 I had to delete it all and start again but from desktop size.
 This time I used also a grid technique.

 ### Built with